This Moroccan dish is a flavorful, savory dish slow-cooked to perfection in a tagine - the traditional cooking dish of North Africa.

 Your food shouldn't dry out when using this recipe.
 Check the dish often, and if it's looking too dry in there, add 1 or 2 tablespoons of water.

 Enjoy trying out this Moroccan fish stew in your tagine, and don't be afraid to use your tagine for other cooking, like beans, rice, or couscous.
-You can take the tagine lid off to sear meats or roast vegetables to perfection!
+You can take the tagine lid off to sear meats or roast a vegetable tagine to perfection!

 Comments will be approved before showing up.